How do you convince someone that being homosexual is wrong?

 Don't discount your ability to help someone leave homosexuality and into all that God plans for their lives.
 Be a friend: encourage, confront, listen, share.
 Go side-by-side with them through the challenging adventure ahead.

-If I have anything to do with a gay person socially, aren't I condoning his or her lifestyle?
+If I have anything to do with a gay person, am I approving homosexuality?

-Oddly, few if any people ask this question about socializing with gossipers, liars, people from non-Christian religious backgrounds, etc. The Bible repeatedly tells us God is shows neither favoritism for nor prejudice against anyone.
-Jesus considered himself “a friend of sinners” and was called the same by others because he socialized with tax collectors, prostitutes and others.
-Yet Scripture never says that by doing this He condoned their lifestyle.
+Few people ask this question about socializing with gossipers, liars, people from non-Christian religious backgrounds, etc. Why do so many people ask this question about homosexuality?
+The Bible repeatedly tells us God is shows neither favoritism for or prejudice against anyone.
+Jesus considered himself "a friend of sinners" and was called the same by others because he socialized with tax collectors, prostitutes and others.
+Yet Scripture never says that by doing this He approved the way they lived their lives or the sins they committed.
 Instead Scripture says that they became His followers and disciples, largely because He offered them Godly love and grace rather than religious condemnation and rejection.
-Wouldn't it be better for Christians to view a gay person as just another sinner, in need of the same things that we all need - the good news of redemption from our sins by the work of Jesus Christ on the cross?
-If you know the truth and do not show favoritism or prejudice, interacting with someone gay shouldn't shake you or your faith, whether in a social or work setting.
-Neither will it condone their lifestyle.
+Wouldn't it be better for Christians to view a gay person as someone in need of the same things that we all need - the good news of redemption from our sins by the work of Jesus Christ on the cross?
+If you know the truth and do not show favoritism or prejudice, interacting with someone who is involved in homosexuality shouldn't shake you or your faith, whether in a social or work setting.
+Neither will it mean you approve of homosexuality.